Overview

 Smart contract is a self-executing contract with the terms of the agreement directly written into code.
 Smart contracts automatically execute actions when certain conditions are met which reduces the need for any intermediaries.
 Smart contracts operate on block-chain and block-chain’s decentralised nature ensures transparency and immutability, meaning that once a smart contract is deployed, it cannot be altered.

-Electronic Transaction Act 1999 (ETA) governs the execution of self-executing transactions using blockchain or distributed ledger technology.
+The Electronic Transaction Act 1999 (Cth) (ETA) governs the execution of self-executing transactions using blockchain or distributed ledger technology.

 The ETA is designed to support the rising adoption of electronic transactions, including smart contracts, while also serving as a deterrent to contract fraud.
 It enables parties to legally ascertain the authenticity and validity of electronic data, thereby bolstering cybersecurity and reducing the potential for fraud in electronic transactions, including those involving automated contracts.
 See below for some provisions concerning the validity of, authenticity of and access to electronic transactions:

-- The ETA also covers the electronic production and retention of documents, where it specifies that the requirements to produce and retain documents under a law of the Commonwealth can be met in electronic form (ETA s 11-12).
+• The ETA also covers the electronic production and retention of documents, where it specifies that the requirements to produce and retain documents under a law of the Commonwealth can be met in electronic form (ETA ss 11-12).

 The consumer law and unfair contract terms regime under the Australian Consumer Law, Schedule 2 to the Competition and Consumer Act 2010 (Cth)

-- Therefore, smart contract consumers are protected against unfair contract practices.
-If a term in a smart contract is unfair, it will be deemed null (ACL s 23).
+• Therefore, smart contract consumers are protected against unfair contract practices.
+If a term in a smart contract is unfair, it will be deemed void (ACL s 23).

 Regulatory & Policy Framework